MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

 ## [Ubuntu 20.04/22.04](#tab/Ubuntu)

-1. Before making any changes, the entries in /etc/resolv.conf file will look something like this:
+1. Prior to making any modifications, the entries in /etc/resolv.conf file will look something like this:

    :::image type="content" source="./media/custom-dns-config-images/ubuntu-dns-1.png" alt-text="Screenshot of default resolv.conf file in Ubuntu.":::